fantasysukun/Mancala/README.md

 ##Rules:

 1. Set-up
-⋅⋅* Unordered sub-list.
-..* The board consists of two rows of pits, each.
+* The board consists of two rows of pits, each.
-..* Three pieces of stones are placed in each of the 12 holes.
+* Three pieces of stones are placed in each of the 12 holes.
-..* Each player has a large store called Mancala to the left side (P1) and right side (P2) of the board.
+* Each player has a large store called Mancala to the left side (P1) and right side (P2) of the board.

 2. Rule
 ..* One player starts the game by picking up all of the stones in any one of his own pits.